Dart-Code/Website/_docs/settings.md

 <br />
 **Default:** `"never"`.
 <br />
 Whether to suppress test timeouts when running/debugging tests.
-This currently works by increasing the default timeout to 1d but will not affect tests that have explicit (non-factor) timeouts set with @timeout.
+To work properly this requires package:test version 1.20.1 or newer.
+For older versions, the default timeout will be increased to 1d but this will not affect tests that have explicit (non-factor) timeouts set with @timeout.

 - `never` - Do not suppress test timeouts.
 - `debug` - Suppress test timeouts when Debugging.